pellcorp/creality-wiki/docs/misc.md

     Do not leave a probe mounted on the printer when you switch back to stock, this is especially important if you have a rear mounted probe as it is very likely to be damaged when the printer does its nozzle wipe at the back of the printer

-!!! note

     Switching to stock does **not** allow using the printer with Helper Script, this is an emergency temporary mode!

-    Switching to stock will leave fluidd / mainsail accessible and the screen will still have Grumpyscreen.
-Some features of Grumpyscreen such as Belts/Shake won't work in stock mode, but everything else should generally work as before.
+    Switching to stock will leave moonraker, fluidd and mainsail accessible.
+The stock screen is restored, but you must **not** try to perform a firmware upgrade in stock mode as this will most likely remove SimpleAF!

 ## Moonraker Timelapse